Ongoing Projects

 • Used dropout layers for regularization

-Convolutional neural network from scratch (no tensorflow or pytorch, only numpy)
+Convolutional neural network from scratch (no tensorflow or PyTorch, only numpy)

 I implemented a convolutional neural network from scratch.
 I wanted to understand the process of calculating and propagating gradients of convolutional layers.
 Model was validated on the famous MNIST digits dataset